 Sometimes haircuts can get a little complicated.
 How about a clean shave?

 Going for a clean shave over your head is one of the most obvious solutions.
 If you’ve got no hair, then you’ve got no receding hairline to deal with.
 Admittedly, this style is very effective and can look great – the only thing is that you’ve probably already had this idea, and you’re looking for something else.
 That’s totally understandable, but you should definitely consider a clean shave if you think it might suit your face shape.

 The Mohawk is a longer style than some of the others mentioned here.
 We don’t mean anything crazy, but just a short to medium length Mohawk with trimmed sides.
 The trimmed sides will take attention away from your receding hairline, allowing you to define the shape of your hair with a Mohawk.
 The ‘Mohawk’ can be as long as you please, even if that’s just a centimeter.
-Seriously though, take a look at some of the hairstyles below.

 The Close Cut

 You don’t need to do anything fancy to look good with a receding hairline, as Patrick’s close cut shows us.